Riyaahuja181/Riyaahuja181/README.md

 ## 🔥 Streak Stats
 ![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=riyaahuja181&theme=radical)

-## 🌱 What I'm learning
+##🌱 What I'm learning
-- Currently learning Docker and Kubernetes
-- Exploring more on Data Science
+- Enhancing my skills in coding and networking.
+- Focusing on understanding IPs and network configurations.

+# 🕵️‍♀️ National Missing Persons OSINT Project

+We participated in the **National Missing Persons Hackathon 2024** and secured **3rd place** for our use of **Open-Source Intelligence (OSINT)** techniques.

 ## 📫 How to reach me
-[LinkedIn](https://www.linkedin.com/in/parnamika-ahuja-a13504247/) | Email: riyahuja181@gmail.com
+[LinkedIn](https://www.linkedin.com/in/parnamika-ahuja-a13504247/) | Email: riyaahuja182004@gmail.com

 ## 🔧 Tools I Use
 ![VSCode](https://img.shields.io/badge/-VSCode-007ACC?style=flat&logo=VisualStudioCode)